 - Cooking: Imagine you're baking cookies and one recipe calls for ingredients in multiples of 2, while another calls for ingredients in multiples of 9.
 To combine the recipes efficiently, you need to find the LCM of 2 and 9 to determine the smallest common quantity you can make.

 - Construction: In construction, you might need to align materials that come in different lengths.
-For example, if you have pieces of wood that are 2 feet long and others that are 9 feet long, you can use the LCM to figure out the shortest length at which they will both align perfectly.
+As an example, if you have pieces of wood that are 2 feet long and others that are 9 feet long, you can use the LCM to figure out the shortest length at which they will both align perfectly.

 Trends and Latest Developments